biolink/biolink-model/tests/test_scripts/output/genmarkdown/biolink-model/onset_qualifier.md

 ## Used in

- *  usage: entity to phenotypic feature association
- *  usage: entity to disease association
+ *  usage: entity to feature or disease qualifiers